saichandu771/fashion-mall/README.md

 # fashion-mall
-tring out things in css ,js and html
+trying out things in css ,js and html